Holistische Arts

 Why does HPV return after a LEEP procedure?

 A LEEP procedure removes the abnormal tissue, but not necessarily the HPV virus.
-The virus can reside in cells around the treated area, in the vaginal wall, or elsewhere in the genital area.
-This explains why HPV can persist or return after a LEEP.
+The virus can be located in cells surrounding the treated area, in the vaginal wall, or elsewhere in the genital area.
+This explains why HPV can persist or return after a LEEP procedure.

 15%

-Particularly concerning are the figures surrounding HPV 16, the most aggressive HPV type:
+The figures regarding HPV 16, the most aggressive HPV type, are particularly concerning:

 94%

-of women who were still HPV 16-positive after LEEP experienced CIN recurrence within 18 months.
+of women who remained HPV 16-positive after a LEEP procedure experienced a CIN recurrence within 18 months.
 HPV 16 that remains present after treatment is a strong predictor of recurrence.

-This underscores the importance of HPV monitoring after a LEEP procedure.
-Not just the tissue, but also the virus must be tracked.
-A negative check-up at the cell level is not enough if the virus is still present.
+This emphasizes the importance of HPV monitoring after a LEEP procedure.
+Not only the tissue, but also the virus must be tracked.
+A negative check-up at the cellular level is not enough if the virus is still present.

 Risks and consequences of a LEEP procedure

-In addition to the risk of incomplete removal and HPV persistence, there are other consequences you should consider:
+In addition to the risk of incomplete removal and HPV persistence, there are other consequences to consider:

 • Scar tissue: The LEEP procedure leaves scar tissue on the cervix.
 This can reduce elasticity and cause issues during a potential pregnancy.

-• Risk of premature birth: Because cervical tissue is removed, the cervix can become shorter and weaker.
-This increases the risk of premature birth in a future pregnancy.
+• Risk of preterm birth: Because tissue is removed from the cervix, the cervix can become shorter and weaker.
+This increases the risk of preterm birth in a future pregnancy.

 • CIN recurrence: 23% of women develop CIN2+ after a LEEP procedure, despite the abnormal cells having been removed.

-• Age as a risk factor: In women over 35 years old, the risk of recurrence of abnormal cells after LEEP is nearly 5x as high.
+• Age as a risk factor: In women over the age of 35, the risk of abnormal cells returning after a LEEP procedure is nearly 5 times higher.

-• Long-term follow-up required: After a LEEP procedure, you must be followed for 10 years with regular check-ups.
+• Long-term follow-up required: After a LEEP procedure, you must be monitored for 10 years with regular check-ups.

 5x

-is the risk of abnormal cells returning after a LEEP procedure in women over the age of 35.
+greater is the risk of abnormal cell recurrence after a LEEP procedure in women over the age of 35.

 Still HPV positive after LEEP: what now?

 If you are still HPV-positive after a LEEP procedure, it is understandably frustrating.
-You underwent a procedure, but the virus is not gone.
+You have undergone a procedure, but the virus is not gone.
 This happens more often than you think, and it is important to know that follow-up steps are possible.

 Action plan after LEEP with persistent HPV